 The current state-of-the-art in mechanochemical synthesis is not much more sophisticated than mixing reactants together and hitting them with a hammer.
 While it has become apparent from the last few decades that you can hit a surprising amount of things with a hammer to create seemingly limitless chemical products, prediction is significantly limited.
 What happens if someone hits the reactants harder or softer, hits them head on or with glancing blows, hits them once or millions of times?
 And if these parameters matter, can we even make a hammer that can control them?

-The CMCC has set about to begin to answer these questions through two research thrusts: 1) Pericyclic reactions and 2) perovskite synthesis.
-Inter-connected with these thrusts is the research and development of a bold suite of experimental and computational tools that are essential to unlocking the secrets of mechanically driven reactivity.
+The CMCC has set about to begin to answer these questions through two research thrusts (RTs): 1) Mechanochemically-Driven Organic Reactions and 2) Oriented Stress for Solid Synthesis.
+Inter-connected with these thrusts is the research and development of a bold suite of experimental and computational tools (the Interdisciplinary Toolset Program) that are essential to unlocking the secrets of mechanically-driven reactivity.

 The current state-of-the-art in mechanochemical synthesis is not much more sophisticated than mixing reactants together and hitting them with a hammer.

 The experimental methods to be employed and developed will involve hybrid surface analytical tools that will have the capacity to exert precisely-controlled forces, measure the influence of force on reaction kinetics, probe atomic-scale through mesoscale structures, and monitor surface chemical changes and product distributions from force-driven reactions.
 The suite of experimental tools span the length and time scales needed to study force-driven surface chemical reactions in well-controlled environments encompassing vacuum, gas, and liquid, and will enable the design of scaled-up of next generation mechanochemical reactors with control over reaction rates and product selectivity.

 No predictive guidance exists for reactions under strain or compression.